hanfak/topics-to-learn/java/intermediate/enums.md

  - compiler creates class of this enum
    - can have fields, constructors and methods
    - the class extends java.lang.Enum which has toSting(), equals() etc
+ - The power of this way, is to avoid using decision/control statements and use polymorphism to implement the logic based on the enum type without having to know about the enum type
+   - Benefit: reduce code bloat in calling code
+   - Benefit: only one place to change logic or add new types, instead of in the calling class

 ```java
 public enum Level {